BlWasp/switchRole/README.md

 However, in this case all scripts run by the same user will have the same privilege :(

 Our solution provides a better alternative.
-Suppose that the capabilityRole.conf contains the follwing configuration:
+Suppose that the capabilityRole.conf contains the following configuration:

                                   role1 cap_net_bind_service guillaume none
 Then the user needs only to assume role1 using our sr tool and then run his (her) script.
 (S)he can use other shell to run the other non-privileged scripts.